-4. Conclusions and discussions
+3. Conclusions and discussions

-4.1 Syntheses for evidences
+3.1 Syntheses of evidences

 Utility scaling can be divided into two types of single and double estimates by their different scaling processes.
-Double estimate Meas.
-1 and single estimate Meas.
+Double-estimate Meas.
+1 and single-estimate Meas.
 3 in an experiment are completely the same as consumptions, but present significantly different utility scaling curves.
 The category of single and double estimates is necessary in the utility scaling.

-The evidence from ultimatum game experiment justifies an empirical basis of Bernoulli's hypothesis for deriving a utility logarithmic law.
-The mathematical demonstration confirms that a logarithmic law, if it exists in economic single estimate, has a sense of Klein-Rubin utility function, in other words, it does agree with a usual utility concept in economics.
+The evidence from the ultimatum game experiment justifies an empirical basis of Bernoulli's hypothesis for deriving a utility logarithmic law.
+The mathematical demonstration confirms that the logarithmic law, if it exists in economic single estimate, has a sense of the Klein-Rubin utility function.
+In other words, it does agree with a usual utility concept in economics.
 Finally, experimental outcomes of single estimates Meas.
 2 and 3 under distinguished circumstances approve the logarithmic law.
-To meet with evidences from the above three aspects, that is, Bernoulli's hypothesis and its supporting evidence from the ultimatum game, the mathematical demonstration for utility implication, and the experimental observation of utility scaling, in a logical framework, the best conclusion is just that single-estimate utility judgment follows the logarithmic law.
+To meet with the evidences from the above three aspects, that is, Bernoulli's hypothesis and its supporting evidence from the ultimatum game, the mathematical demonstration for utility implication of the logarithmic law, and the experimental observation of utility scaling, in a logical framework, the best conclusion is that single-estimate utility judgment follows the logarithmic law.
 In fact, a number of important utility functions broadly used in empirical studies which describe commodity choice behaviors, the typical single estimates, consist of the logarithmic components (e.g., Klein and Rubin, 1947; Stone, 1954; Liuch, 1973; Houthakker, 1960; Theil, 1965; Deaton and Muellbauer, 1980).
 The logarithmic law of single estimate had broad empirical evidences long ago.

 Money-risk estimate is usually a double estimate.
-The subjects' estimate described in Kahneman and Tversky's experiment conducted for cumulative prospect theory is a typical example of money-risk estimate.
+The subjects' estimate described in Kahneman and Tversky's experiment conducted for the cumulative prospect theory is a typical example of money-risk estimate.
 They obtained the experimental curves for those money-risk estimates and found that it is appropriate if a power function is used to describe them (Kahneman and Tversky, 1992).
 It supports the power law of double estimate in the utility scaling.
+On the other hands, in the framework of Stevens' magnitude estimation approach, a number of earlier studies also supported the power law for the double-estimate utilities (e.g., Galanter, 1962, 1990; Galanter and Pliner, 1974; Galanter et al., 1977; Breaut, 1983; Parker and Schneider, 1988).
+There are broad experimental evidences to stand up for the power law in the double estimate.
 In addition, experimental tests to Ekman relations deliver a positive result supporting the power law in Meas.
-1, derived from logarithmic laws in Meas.
+1, which derived from logarithmic laws in Meas.
 2 and 3.
-And finally, utility-scaling experimental outcomes approve the power law in Meas.
-1, a double estimate.
-Synthesizing the evidences from the three aspects, that is, experiments of cumulative prospect theory, tests of Ekman relations, and outcomes from Meas.
-1, in a logical framework, the best conclusion is just that double-estimate utility judgment follows the power law.
+Finally, utility-scaling experimental outcomes approve the power law in double-estimate Meas.

+Synthesizing the evidences from the three aspects, that is, experiments of cumulative prospect theory and Galanter et al.'s earlier experimental studies, tests of Ekman relations, and outcomes from Meas.
+1, in a logical framework, the best conclusion is that double-estimate utility judgment follows the power law.
 Furthermore, experimental Ekman relations mean that in utility scaling, the logarithmic law is a fundamental law and the power law is only a corollary derived from such a fundamental law.

-The above conclusions mean that at least at the experimental levels of money amounts and consumption quantities, commodity choice follows logarithmic law, while, risk choice follows power law.
-They were derived from synthesized evidences rather than from single compelling one, that is, not from single analysis on ultimatum game, experiment for cumulative prospect theory, mathematical demonstration, or experimental curve regression, but from all of them.
+The above conclusions mean that at least at the experimental levels of money amounts and consumption quantities, commodity choice follows the logarithmic law, whereas, risk choice follows the power law.
+They were derived from synthesized evidences rather than from a single compelling one, that is, not from a single analysis on the ultimatum game, the experiments for cumulative prospect theory and in the framework of psychophysics, the mathematical demonstration, or the experimental

-4.2 Psychological attributes of utility judgment
+3.2 Psychological attributes of utility judgment